samuraiexx/buzzer_bot/README.md

 - A [Telegram Bot](https://core.telegram.org/bots#6-botfather)
 - A [Twilio Account](https://www.twilio.com/) with an active number

-### Executing
+### Quick Start

 1. Clone this repository
-2. Create local.setting.json file with the code bellow and replace all empty strings
+2. Create BuzzerBot/local.setting.json file with the code bellow and replace all empty strings

 ```
 {